alanhe421/alfred-workflows/ocr/README.md

 ## First-time use

 In addition to this, when using it, you will be prompted to install shortcuts.
-Install and authorize to allow it.
+Install it.

 ![screenshot1.png](screenshot/screenshot1.png)

+When re-triggering the ocr, there will be a permission authorization box as follows.
+Click allow, and then you can use it normally.

 ![screenshot1.png](screenshot/screenshot2.png)
 ![screenshot1.png](screenshot/screenshot3.png)